Estimated reading time: 8 minutes

 Not all plants at a nursery or garden centre get 100% attention and get missed and generally start to deteriorate.

 The nursery or garden may reduce the cost of the plant to recoup some of the loss in hopes will buy it.

-If you see a plant that looks like it’s on its last legs and you want to try and give it a second lease on life don’t be shy to ask for a discount if it’s not already discounted.
+If you see a plant that looks like it’s on its last legs and want to give it a second lease on life, don’t hesitate to ask for a discount.

 This would not likely apply to reduced plants as you know you are taking a risk when buying it.

 Start Looking For Free Plants and Garden Seeds

 The best time to look for free plants is in the Spring!!